Grade 8, High School Spanish

 MM, Doctorate, Trombone and Conducting, Ciprian Porumbescu Conservatory, Bucharest

+BA, History & German, University of Konstanz, Germany; MA, Social & Cultural Anthropology, California Institute of Integral Studies, San Francisco, California.
 When she specialized in teaching German as a foreign language during her undergraduate studies, she envisioned herself traveling around the world teaching German.
-Originally from Köln, Gabriele has lived in the Southwest of Germany, Boulder, CO, and San Francisco, CA, before moving to DC.
+Originally from Köln, Gabriele has lived in the Southwest of Germany, Boulder, Colorado, and San Francisco, California, before moving to DC.
 She has taught people of all ages, from preschool to adults, in subjects including German, calligraphy, and childbirth preparation, and throughout, has loved working with adolescents the most.
 Some of her favorite ways of engaging are: making things with paper or fibers, discussing anything, playing group games.
-And a few of her favorite things: books, goats, documentary films, home births, puppet shows, languages and alphabets, the circus!
+And a few of her favorite things: books, goats, documentary films, home births, puppet shows, languages and alphabets, and the circus.

-Librarian, Therapeutic Eurythmist, 2006
+Librarian, Therapeutic Eurythmist

 BA, German, Franklin and Marshall College; MLS, Library Science, Drexel University; Foundation Year, Sunbridge College; Artistic Eurythmy Training, Eurythmy Spring Valley; Pedagogical Eurythmy Training, Antioch New England Graduate School; Therapeutic Eurythmy Training, Peredur Centre for the Arts, East Grinstead, England.
 Member, Eurythmy Association of North America; Member, Association for Therapeutic Eurythmy in North America (ATHENA).